-Bottom temperature and temperature anomaly maps for the fall of 2006 in NAFO Divisions 2J, 3K and 3LNO are displayed in Fig. 6.
-Bottom temperatures during the fall of 2006 in Div.
-2J ranged from <0°C inshore, to >3.5°C offshore at the shelf break.
-Over Hamilton Bank they ranged from 0°C to 2°C which represent a significant cooling over 2005 values.
-Most of the 3K region is deeper than 200-m, as a result relatively warm slope water floods through the deep troughs between the northern Grand Bank and southern Funk Island Bank and between northern Funk Island Bank and southern Belle Isle Bank.
-Bottom temperatures on these banks during the fall of 2006 ranged between 2° to 3°C. In the near-shore areas, temperatures were generally below 1°C. Near the edge of the continental shelf in water depths >500 m, temperatures were near normal around 3.5°C. Fall bottom temperatures in Divs.
+Bottom temperature and temperature anomaly maps for the fall of 2007 in NAFO Div.
+2J, 3K and 3LNO are displayed in Fig. 6.
+Bottom temperatures during the fall of 2007 in Div.
+2J ranged from $<2^{\circ}$ C inshore to $>3.5^{\circ}$ C offshore at the shelf break.
+Over Hamilton Bank they ranged from 2° - 3° C, increasing significantly from 2006.
+Most of the 3K region is deeper than 200 m, as a result relatively warm slope water floods through the deep troughs between the northern Grand Bank and southern Funk Island Bank and between northern Funk Island Bank and southern Belle Isle Bank.
+Bottom temperatures on these banks during the fall of 2007 ranged between 3° to 3.5° C. Near the edge of the continental shelf in water depths >500 m, temperatures were near normal around 3.5° C.

+Fall bottom temperatures in Div.
 3LNO generally ranged from <0°C on the northern Grand Bank and in the Avalon Channel to 3.5°C along the shelf edge.
-Over the southern areas, bottom temperatures ranged from 1° to 3.5°C during 2006 and to >3.5°C along the edge of the Grand Bank.
-During 2006, bottom temperatures were predominately above normal on the northern Grand Bank but varied about the mean in southern areas with an area of below normal values in the shallow waters of the southeast shoal of the Grand Bank (Fig. 6).
-The isolated areas of below normal values near the coast and within some bays are likely due to extrapolation by the gridding algorithm into areas of no data coverage and hence are not reliable.
-Overall bottom temperatures decreased from 2005 values however, the area of <0°C bottom water on the Grand Banks during the fall of 2006 spring was the 3rd lowest on record with 2004 the lowest.
+Over the southern areas, bottom temperatures ranged from 1° - 3.5° C during 2007 and to >3.5°C along the edge of the Grand Bank.
+During 2007, bottom temperatures were predominately above normal from Hamilton Bank to the northern Grand Bank but varied about the mean in southern areas with an area of below normal values in the shallow waters of the southeast shoal of the Grand Bank (Fig. 6).
+Overall, fall bottom temperatures increased from 2006 values, except over most of the Grand Bank.

-Fig. 6.
-Contour maps of bottom temperature and temperature anomalies (in °C) during the fall of 2006 in NAFO Divisions 2J, 3KLNO.
-The blue dots indicate sampling locations.
+Figure 6.
+Contour maps of bottom temperature and temperature anomalies (in °C) during the fall of 2007 in NAFO Div.
+2J, 3KLNO.
+The black dots indicate sampling locations.

-The normalized temperature anomalies and derived indices based on data collected on the fall multispecies surveys for the years 1990-2006 are displayed in Table 5.
-In 2J, bottom temperatures were generally colder than normal from 1990-1995, with the coldest anomalies observed in 1992 when they reached >1.7 SD below normal on Hamilton Bank (<200 m depth).
-From 1996 to 2006 bottom temperatures were above normal reaching record high values in 2004 and 2005 (2.5 SD above normal).
-From 1998 to 2005 nearbottom water with temperatures <0°C disappeared from the Hamilton Bank during the fall with a corresponding increase in the area covered by water >2°C. During the fall of 2006 however, a small area of <0°C water was present on Hamilton Bank.
-In 3K, conditions were very similar with the 3 warmest years on record occurring in 1999, 2004 and 2005.
-In 3LNO during the fall bottom temperatures were somewhat cooler than those farther north in 2J and 3K with record high values in 1999, near normal values in 2000-2003 and above normal temperatures during 2004 to 2006, with 2005 being the 2nd highest in the time series.
-The total volume of CIL water remaining on the shelf during the fall was the lowest in the 26-year record during 1999 (1.81 SD), followed by 2004 and 2005.
-The 2006 value was at 0.5 SD below the long-term mean (Table 5).
+The normalized temperature anomalies and derived indices based on data collected on the fall multi-species surveys for the years 1990-2007 are displayed in Table 5.
+In 2J, bottom temperatures were generally colder than normal from 1990 to 1995, with the coldest anomalies observed in 1992 when they reached >1.7 SD units below normal on Hamilton Bank (<200 m depth).
+From 1996 to 2007 bottom temperatures were above normal reaching record high values in 2007 (2.6 SD units above normal).
+From 1998 to 2005 and again in 2007 near-bottom water with temperatures <0°C disappeared from the Hamilton Bank during the fall with a corresponding increase in the area covered by water >2°C. During the fall of 2006 however, a small area of <0°C water was present on Hamilton Bank.
+In 3K, conditions were very similar to 2J with the 3 warm years in 1999, 2004 and 2005, followed by slightly cooling in 2006 and record high (>2 SD) values in 2007.

+In Div.
+3LNO during the fall bottom temperatures were somewhat cooler than that farther north in 2J and 3K with record high values in 1999, near normal values in 2000-03 and above normal temperatures during 2004 and 2005 and slight cooling in 2006 and 2007.
+The total volume of CIL water remaining on the shelf during the fall was the lowest in the 27-year record during 1999 (1.8 SD below normal), followed by 2004 (1.5 SD below normal) and 2007 (0.9 SD below normal) (Table 5).